juxor/afaq/markdown/secI4.md

 more inefficient than **divided** labour as capitalist firms have not introduced it.
 This is false for numerous reasons.

-Firstly, we have to put out the inhuman logic of the assertion.
+Firstly, we have to point out the inhuman logic of the assertion.
 After all, few would argue in favour of slavery if it were, in fact, **more** productive than wage labour but such is the logical conclusion of this argument.
 If someone did argue that the only reason slavery was not the dominant mode of labour simply because it was inefficient we would consider them as less than human.
 Simply put, it is a sick ideology which happily sacrifices individuals for the sake of slightly more products.
 Sadly, that is what many defenders of capitalism do, ultimately, argue for.

 Secondly, capitalist firms are not neutral structures but rather a system of